Flexible varieties and automorphism groups: Infinite transitivity

-We claim that $\mu$ is an isomorphism.
+lead to morphisms We claim that $\mu$ is an isomorphism.
 Since both $E$ and $F$ are normal affine threefolds, by the Hartogs Principle \cite[Proposition 7.1]{Da} $\mu$ is an isomorphism if it is so in codimension one.
 In turn, it suffices to check that $\mu$ admits an inverse morphism defined on $F_{\reg}$.
-The latter follows once we know that $\rho$ separates the $H_1$-orbits in $\AA^4$ outside the plane $L$.
-Indeed, then $\pi$ separates them as well, and $\mu$ induces a bijection between $\pi(\AA^4\backslash L)\subseteq E$ and $F_{\reg}=\rho(\AA^4\backslash L)$.
+The latter follows once we know that $\rho$ separates the $H_1$-orbits in $\AA^4$ outside the plane $L$ and that $F_{\reg}=\rho(\AA^4\backslash L)$.
+Indeed, then $\pi$ separates them as well, and $\mu$ induces a bijection between $\pi(\AA^4\backslash L)\subseteq E$ and $F_{\reg}$.

-The action of $H_1$ on $\AA^4$ is given by \be t.\left(
+The action of $H_1$ on $\AA^4$ is given by \be (-t).\left(

 \right)= \left(

 \right)\,.\ee Let $O$ be an $H_1$-orbit contained in $\AA^4\backslash L$.
 Suppose first that $p_1\vert O=U\vert O=u\neq 0$.
 Letting $t=-z/u$ in (\ref{haction}) we get a point $A=(x,y,0,u)\in O$.
 Since